aretiz/amp_de_novo_design_cdGAN/README.md

 The expected output is a folder with checkpoints for each model.
 The optimal checkpoints utilized in this work for each model are provided on [Google Drive](https://drive.google.com/drive/u/2/folders/1WijbpvpEIuInb6mI43twwP2CYRpvlxK0).

 ### Generate and select valid peptides
 First, select the optimal model from the previous checkpoints based on the loss plots.
-Save them in a folder named `checkpoint_MODEL` where MODEL = {FBGAN, FBGAN-kmers, FBGAN-ESM2} and run:
+Save them in a folder named `checkpoint_MODEL` where MODEL = {cdGAN, cdGAN_mlt} and run:
 - Single-task cdGAN: `generate_samples_cdGAN.py`
 - Multi-task cdGAN: `generate_samples_cdGAN_mlt.py`